The Art of Making: Embroidery

-Production for our embroidered fabric begins with the base fabric.
-Our base fabric is woven on hand looms and once finished is either screen printed or handed off for embroidery.
+Production for our embroidered fabric begins with the base fabric, which is woven on hand looms.
+Once we have the perfect base, it is either screen printed or handed off for embroidery.
 The embroidery process can be done one of three ways – CAD, hand-guided, or hand-done embroidery.

-The most important piece in our production in India is the workers in the factory.
-Often times production in India is sent out to women in small villages and you don’t always know how it’s being made or if children workers were involved.
-We partner with a reputable factory so we can understand factory conditions better.
-Our factory is ISO credited (ISO-9001-2008 and SA-8000/2008) and complies with Oeko-Tex 100.
+Our teams in India do such amazing and hard work, and it is very important to us that their work environment is fair and safe.
+We partner with a reputable factory so we can understand factory conditions.
+Our factory is ISO accredited (ISO-9001-2008 and SA-8000/2008) and complies with Oeko-Tex 100.
 This ensures that our product is ethically produced from start to finish.

-We enjoy the hand done aesthetic and textural quality embroidery brings.
+We enjoy the hand done aesthetic and textural quality embroidery brings to a project.
 It makes for truly special pieces where you can feel the work and care that was involved in its production.
-See all of our Art of Making posts here and see our embroidered collections below.